tommililja/Farse/README.md

 ### Comparing

-There are a few different ways to compare Json values.
+There are a few different ways to compare Json values:

 ```fsharp
 // Strict